svenstaro/flamejam/README.md

 as well as their respective dependencies.
 I recommend using a virtualenv and pip to install all of those.

+A setup.sh script is provided for your convenience.

 Running
 -------